tmastrom/DCT_ImageCompression/README.md

 # DCT Image Compression

-## To Start
+## Getting Started
+* Clone this repository and open it with MATLAB
-load your image in the console to add an image to your workspace
+* load your chosen image into your workspace

-call compression(IMAGE, quality) where IMAGE is the image name and your quality (0-100)
+* in the console, call compression(IMAGE, quality) where IMAGE is the image name and your quality (0-100)